simoncozens/fonts-and-layout/opentype.md

       <maxMemType1 value="0"/>
     </post>

 The `post` table has been through various revisions; in previous versions, it would also include a list of glyph names, but as of version 3.0, no glyph names are provided to the PostScript processor.
 The final four values are hints to the driver as to how much memory this font requires to process.
 Setting it to zero doesn't do any harm; it just means that the driver has to work it out for itself.
-The italic angle is specified in degrees *counter*clockwise, so a font that leans forward 10 degrees will have an italic angle of -10. `isFixedPitch` specifies a monospaced font, and the remaining two values are irrelevant because nobody should ever use underlining for anything.
+The italic angle is specified in degrees *counter*clockwise, so a font that leans forward 10 degrees will have an italic angle of -10. `isFixedPitch` specifies a monospaced font, and the remaining two values are irrelevant because nobody should ever use underlining for anything, am I right?

 ## TrueType Representation

-If we output our test font with TrueType outlines, we see things have changed:
+So that was the PostScript format, which is the normal way of exporting OpenType fonts.
+But Glyphs allows us to output our test font with TrueType outlines, and if we do that, we see that things have changed:

     $ ttx -l TTXTest-Regular.ttf
     Listing table info for "TTXTest-Regular.ttf":